aces/Loris/docs/HelpStyleGuide.md

 Help text content is stored into the aces/Loris repo as markdown (.md) files within the help/subdirectory of the module it belongs to.
 For example, the Help text for Imaging Browser main page is located here: `modules/imaging_browser/help/imaging_browser.md`.

 Some modules have more than one Help text file to correspond with subpages.
 These files exist in the same `help/` folder, but are named differently - they must match exactly the php/file name that spawns the page.
 For example, the Imaging Browser module has a subpage called “ViewSession”.
-Its help file is stored as: `modules/imaging_browser/help/viewsession.md`.
+Its Help file is stored as: `modules/imaging_browser/help/viewsession.md`.

 ## Markdown

 Formatting should follow markdown guidelines, with some exceptions.
 This is because LORIS’s current markdown renderer may not cover all possible markdown features (e.g. bullets).
-Help text cannot be formatted with HTML so it should not be included in help text.
+Help text cannot be formatted with HTML so it should not be included in Help text.
 When creating a markdown file, use only the following styles, or else talk to the LORIS technical team about expanding our Markdown features:

 * `*Italics*`
 * `**Bold**`
 * `***Italics and Bold***`
 * `# Heading 1` up to `###### Heading 6`
-  * Use `#H1` for the name of the module at the beginning of the help text
+  * Use `#H1` for the name of the module at the beginning of the Help text
   * Use `#H2` for any subheadings
   * Use `#H4` for sub-subheadings
 * Avoid using HTML line break (`<br>`) tags—simply use physical line breaks (spaces between lines) where necessary.